SOC (Service Organization Controls) audit: preparation and reporting for SOC 1, 2 and 3 audits

 Testing and reporting

-This process involves:
+The SOC audit process involves:

-Scoping the audit
+Reviewing the audit scope

 Developing a project plan

-Testing of controls for design and/or operating effectiveness
+Testing controls for design and/or operating effectiveness

 Documenting the results